The Southern Nevada Health District and the WNBA’s Las Vegas Aces have partnered for the Slam Dunk Health Challenge!

 - Choose a particular time in the day (or week) for the students to record their points so that it becomes routine rather than haphazard.

-- Use the brain breaks as a great way to get the kids moving for 3-5 minutes and many are educational.
+- Use the physical activity breaks as a great way to get the kids moving for 3-5 minutes and many are educational.

 - If you have a breakfast program at your school, you can record their scores while the students are eating their breakfast.
 Use this time to brainstorm activities or healthy foods that can earn points for your students.